qy-guo/PLM-VF/README.md

 ## Usage
 Once your inputs are prepared, you can proceed to testing using the provided `test.py` script.

-The `test.py` script is designed to accept arguments for the model file, test data, and output path.
+The `test.py` script is designed to accept arguments for the model file, test data path, and output path.
 To run the script, you must specify each of these parameters using the appropriate flags.
 Below is a general format for running the script:
 ```
 python test.py -m [path_to_model] -i [path_to_test_data] -o [path_to_output]
 ```
 Replace `[path_to_model]`, `[path_to_test_data]`, and `[path_to_output]` with the actual paths to your model file, test data file, and the output directory where you want the predictions CSV file saved, respectively.
 * `-m`, `--model_path`: Specifies the path to the model file.
 This argument is required.
 * `-i`, `--test_data_path`: Specifies the path to the test data file.
 This argument is required.
-* `-o`, `--output_path`: Specifies the path for saving the predictions CSV file.
+* `-o`, `--output_path`: Specifies the path for saving the output CSV file.
 This argument is required.

 ## Example
 Following the general usage guidelines above, here’s a specific example of how to execute the `test.py` script: